Complaints relating to alleged breaches of the Member Code of Conduct

 You must explain in as much detail as possible, what the Councillor has done that you believe breaches the Code of Conduct.
 It is important that you provide all the information you wish to have taken into account by the Monitoring Officer when she (acting in consultation with the Independent Person) decides whether to take any action on your complaint.

 There is no right of appeal against the decision of the Monitoring Officer, the determination of the Hearing Panel, or of the outcomes through mediation, with the Leader of the Member's Political Group or the Panel of Political Group Leaders.
-Your 'appeal' is to the court, through the judicial review process, on the grounds that the Monitoring Officer's decision or Hearing Panel's determination, is illegal, unfair, irrational and/or not proportional.
+You may apply to the court for judicial review, on the grounds that the Monitoring Officer's decision or Hearing Panel's determination, is illegal, unfair, irrational and/or not proportional.

 The Ombudsman cannot determine whether a Member has breached the Code of Conduct - this is a matter for the court, through the judicial review process, of the Monitoring Officer's decision or the Hearing Panel's determination.